Investor Experiences and Financial Market Dynamics: Introduction

-Our stylized model allows us to fully isolate the forces introduced by the presence of experience-based learners.
 We begin by characterizing the benchmark economy in which agents know the true mean of dividends.
-In this setting, the model features constant equilibrium prices, since agent's demands and the asset supply are constant over time.
-The cross section of equilibrium asset holdings is constant over time due to the lack of disagreements among agents.
-Any departure from this benchmark can thus be cleanly attributed to experience-based learning.
+In this setting, there is no heterogeneity, and thus the demands of all active market participants are equal and constant over time.
+Furthermore, there is a unique no-bubble equilibrium with constant prices.

-We then introduce experience-based learning into the model, and identify long-lasting effects of economic shocks on equilibrium prices, trade volume, and the cross section of asset holdings.
-We emphasize two channels.
-The first channel is the belief-formation process: Shocks to dividends shape agents' beliefs about future dividends.
-Each cohort uses the dividends observed during their lifetimes so far to form their beliefs.
-Thus, the aggregate demand for the risky asset depends on the weighted sum of cohorts' beliefs about the payoff of this asset.
-As a result, the market-clearing price is a function of the history of dividends observed by at least one market participant.

-The second channel through which experience-based learning matters for equilibrium outcomes is the generation of cross-sectional heterogeneity in the population.
-Different lifetime experiences generate persistent belief heterogeneity among cohorts; agents in this model ``agree to disagree."
-Furthermore, given a common experience, different cohorts react differently to the same macroeconomic shock.
-Younger cohorts react more strongly than older cohorts as this new experience makes up a larger part of their lifetimes so far.
-As a result, a positive shock induces younger cohorts to invest relatively more in the risky asset, while a negative shock tilts the composition towards older cohorts.
-In fact, we show that periods of booms, interpreted as periods with sustained increases in dividends, result in younger generations holding a larger share of the risky asset than older generations, and vice-versa.
+We then introduce experience-based learning.
+The assumed belief formation process captures the two main empirical features of experience effects: First, agents over-weigh their lifetime experiences.
+Second, their beliefs exhibit recency bias.
+We identify two channels through which past dividends affect market outcomes.
+The first channel is the belief-formation process: shocks to dividends shape agents' beliefs about future dividends.
+Hence, individual demands depend on personal experiences, and the equilibrium price is a function of the history of dividends observed by the oldest market participant.
+The second channel is the generation of cross-sectional heterogeneity: different lifetime experiences generate persistent differences in beliefs.
+Agents ``agree to disagree."
+Furthermore, younger cohorts react more strongly to a dividend shock than older cohorts as it makes up a larger part of their lifetimes.
+A positive shock induces younger cohorts to invest relatively more in the risky asset, while a negative shock tilts the composition towards older cohorts.
+Thus, the model has implications for the time series of trade volume: Changes in the level of disagreement between cohorts lead to higher trade volume in equilibrium.

-Relative to the benchmark of agents knowing the distribution of dividends, experienced-based learning introduces excess volatility, auto-correlation of prices, as well as return predictability.
-The extent of these features goes above and beyond the stochastic structure of the assumed dividend process.
-In addition, the model also generates implications for the time series of trade volume.
-We show that changes in the level of disagreement between cohorts lead to higher trade volume in equilibrium.
-The mechanism is intuitive: an increase (decrease) in dividends induces trade since young agents become more optimistic (pessimistic) than old agents, and disagreement generates gains from trade.